fstrauf/txClassify/README.md

    - For Replicate to work properly, you need a public URL for webhooks
    - Use ngrok to expose your local webhook server
+   - Alternatively, set `USE_WEBHOOKS=false` in your `.env` file to disable webhooks and use polling instead

 4. **Debugging**
    - Run `pnpm run debug-test` to start the tests with Node.js inspector